 Each September, the bursary policy will become active for the current skating season (May-April).
 The board will allocate a portion of fundraised dollars annually to the bursary.
-Where necessary the Board will allocate operating funds to cover the expenditures of the bursary.
-The amount of the bursary will be dependable on the number of eligible skaters applying.
+At the Board’s discretion the amount of the bursary awarded will be dependent on the number of eligible skaters applying and the amount of fundraising dollars available.

 Classification of Skaters

 9.2 Any skater passing tests during the Skate Canada skating season (after November 1) must remain with their designated classification for the remainder of the season unless the Director of Skating, in consultation with the Board, decides that numbers warrant otherwise.

 10.1 No expenditure over $75.00 to be reimbursed by the Board is authorized unless it is approved by the Board.